 The Sleep Fellowship Training Program accepts new trainees each year.
 The fellowship offers diverse clinical training in both the inpatient and outpatient settings and focuses extensively on the management of pediatric and adult patients with a variety of sleep disorders.

-Cincinnati Children’s works in conjunction with the University of Cincinnati Hospital and the Cincinnati Veterans Affairs Medical Hospital to treat pediatric and adult sleep patients.
+Cincinnati Children’s works in conjunction with the University of Cincinnati Hospital to treat pediatric and adult sleep patients.
 Applicants must have an MD or DO from an accredited institution, completed an ACGME-accredited residency in pediatrics, neurology, internal medicine or psychiatry, or a fellowship in pediatric/adult pulmonology, and must be an active candidate for certification or currently certified by the corresponding American Board.
 You must also be eligible for licensure by the State Medical Board of Ohio.
 Candidates with prior training in pediatric or adult pulmonary medicine are preferred.

 The Sleep Fellowship Training Program accepts applicants through ERAS, which opens in approximately July each year.
 We participate in the fall match through the Sleep Medicine Match, which is sponsored by the National Resident Matching Program (NRMP) Specialties Matching Service.
 Candidates must register through the Specialties Matching Service in addition to applying through ERAS.
 In addition to the ERAS application, applicants must also provide a personal statement, CV, copy of medical school diploma, medical school transcript, three letters of recommendation, a copy of current state medical license and ECFMG certificate (if applicable), and the Sleep Fellowship application.
-Our interviewing season is typically early August through early October.
+Our interviewing season is typically late August through October.

 If you have additional questions about the application or process, please contact: